essayyzed/the-iron-protocol/CURRICULUM.md

 - Write at least **1 good question per week** (following the protocol: Write → Narrow → Search → Ask).
 - Join or form a **goal-oriented study group** (3–5 students with similar ambitions).

+#### 🧠 The 20-Minute Struggle (Structured)
+When you’re stuck, do this before asking for help:

+- **5 min:** reproduce the issue + write expected vs actual
+- **5 min:** read the error carefully + search the exact message
+- **5 min:** isolate the smallest failing case (remove extra code)
+- **5 min:** try 1–2 experiments (print/debug/logging)

+When you ask for help, include:
+- what you tried
+- what changed
+- minimal code snippet or repro steps

 ### 📦 Mini Projects (End of Semester Targets)

 1. **CLI Calculator** (simple command-line calculator in your programming language).
 2. **Text-based game** (e.g., number guessing, tic-tac-toe, simple adventure).
 3. **Linux setup documentation** (write a blog post or doc about your Linux setup and what you learned).

+#### ✅ Definition of Done (Semester 1 Projects)
+For each project:
+- Must be in a GitHub repo with a README.
+- README must include: problem, approach, how to run, example input/output.
+- You must include at least **5 test cases** (manual is fine if you don’t know testing yet).
+- You must write a short “What broke + how I fixed it” note.

 ### ✅ Semester 1 Checklist